collodi/codepark_games/README.md

 and every game should be implemented in Python 2.7.

 ## initializing a game
-In every `<game name>.py`, it is strongly recommended to check for the necessary functions for a game by using `register_function(name, argnum)` function in `parkutil` package.
-Registering necessary functions should be done before getting the player instances.
-`parkutil` will check for the existence of a function `name` taking `argnum` number of arguments when loading player instances.
+In every `<game name>_refree.py`, you should check for the necessary functions for a game by using `register_function(name, argnum)` function in `parkutil` package.
+Registering necessary functions should be done before calling `get_players()`, which get you player instances. `parkutil` will check for the existence of a function `name` taking `argnum` number of arguments when loading player instances.

 ## getting player instances
 `get_players(min number of players, max number of players)` function in `parkutil` package returns a list of player instances.
 When max is missing, the function will look for exactly the minimum number of players.